 The study programme begins in the winter semester.
 A craft-based work placement of 9 months is part of the study programme in Product Design.
 Training centres can be craft or industrial enterprises, technical colleges or other establishments in which consumer products and workpieces made of wood, metal, plastic, glass, ceramics or textiles are produced.
 The work placement may be completed either wholly or partially prior to the start of the study programme.
 Relevant training is credited.
 A voluntary work placement in a design office or an agency and such like is not meant here, but recommended for general orientation before or during the study programme.
 The 9 months need to have been completed by the time candidates are admitted to the Vordiplom (intermediate examination).
 Of these 9 months, 6 (but at least 2) normally need to have been completed before candidates embark on the study programme.

 The entrance examination takes place once a year.
 Candidates must bring their portfolio to the entrance examination and present it there.
-The office needs to have received the registration for the entrance examination by 30 April of the year in question.
+The office needs to have received the registration for the entrance examination by 30 April and 15 August of the year in question.
 The registration form for the art entrance examination can be downloaded here.

 Candidates should bring the following to the entrance examination: